AlejandroP1028/people_dynamics_mock_assesment/README.md

 # 📇 Laravel Contacts CRUD

 A simple Laravel application with authentication and CRUD functionality for managing contacts.
+Utilize Laravel Breeze for initial scaffolding.

 ## Installation